Skip to main content

 • you expect it to be right

+And when it isn’t, it doesn’t feel minor.
 It affects the entire experience in that moment.

-And then there’s the after-effect
+And then comes the after-effect

 How common is this, really?